narfman0/pokesnake/README.md

 ## TODO

-* Complete tutorial
+* SQL many to many
 * Integration test w/ fixture
-* SQL many to many
 * Add a job
 * Add list of pokemon frontend with filter by type
 * Create an API